Many thanks to Vincent Duggleby for his contribution to this biography.

 Henry Charles Anstey, known as Charlie, a member of the Stoke Gifford Ansteys, was born in December 1875 in Bristol to parents Henry Anstey of Bristol and Louisa Agate.
 Charlie was second cousin to T. J. Anstey (Tom), one of the chief researchers of the Anstey story project., and they knew each other very well.
-Charlie grew up in Bristol, attending Bristol Grammar School in 1889, then in 1897 he joined the Volunteer Battalion Gloucestershire Regiment as 2nd Lieutenant.
+Charlie grew up in Bristol, attending Bristol Grammar School in 1889, then in 1897 he joined the Volunteer Battalion Gloucestershire Regiment as a 2nd Lieutenant.
 Soon after this, he began working as a solicitor at Canada House, Baldwin Street in Bristol, having been admitted as a lawyer in November 1898.
 In March 1899, Charlie married Edith Spornburg Furber in Bristol.

 By 1904 Charlie, by now a Captain, was working as a solicitor at Broad Street Chambers, 52 Broad Street, Bristol.
 He continued to train with the Army Reserves for at least 25 days per year each year from 1903 to 1909, sometimes at Budbrook Barracks.
 In the 1911 Census he was described as a “Solicitors Officer Special Reserves” visiting Orange Grove in Bath with his wife Edith.

 Just before the outbreak of World War One in 1914, Charlie divorced his wife because she had run off to Colombo with a lover.
 The divorce was reported in ‘The Times‘ newspaper, the article beginning: